-- 14. Exhibitors of livestock must exercise due discretion in regard to the animals they are exhibiting at the Garfield County Fairgrounds, including the show ring, stalls/pens, wash racks, etc., and must assume all responsibility for any damages caused by or to their animals.
+- 14. Exhibitors of livestock must exercise due discretion regarding the animals they are exhibiting at the Garfield County Fairgrounds, including the show ring, stalls/pens, wash racks, etc., and must assume all responsibility for any damage caused by or to their animals.
 The exhibitor will be solely responsible for any consequential or other loss, injury, or damage done to, occasioned by, or arising from, any animal or article exhibited by him/her.
-He/she shall indemnify Garfield County Fair against all legal or other proceedings in regard to, as well as any damage or injury to any other person or property, caused by the exhibitor or to any of the animals exhibited with such exhibition or any of the animals so exhibited. - 15.
-The following are examples of practices that are not allowed upon arrival to fairgrounds for Fair: - a) Use of ice packs or other refrigerants to alter the quality of the finish of the animal.
+He/she shall indemnify Garfield County Fair against all legal or other proceedings regarding, as well as any damage or injury to any other person or property, caused by the exhibitor or to any of the animals exhibited with such an exhibition or any of the animals exhibited. - 15.
+The following are examples of practices that are not allowed upon arrival to fairgrounds for Fair.

+Any demonstrations or use may result in disqualification. - use ice packs or other refrigerants to alter the quality of the finish of the animal.
 Icing will not be allowed.
 Towels immersed in ice water will not be allowed. - b) The natural body color on an animal cannot be altered using any artificial coloring.
-The use of artificial colors, artificial hair, or the addition of hair in the grooming process will not be allowed; this includes the use of colored foam or other colored hair products. - 16.
+However, products that match the natural color of the animal (beef, sheep & goat) may be used in the fitting process from the knees & hock down. - c) Any entries adding an artificial tail head or tail fin, artificial poll, or any hair or hair-line substance is prohibited. - d) Unethical fitting will be deemed to consist of any method which alters the natural confirmation of any part of the animal's body. - 16.
 Members are expected to treat animals ethically.
-The following are examples of unethical practices and will not be accepted at any time to any animal ever: - a) The removal, alteration, changing or purposely damaging ear tags. - b) Any type of injection where oils, glycerin, or like substances are used for body fill-in. - c) External applications of such things as liniments and blistering agents that would cause an edematous condition - d) Any behavior by the exhibitor or on behalf of the exhibitor that causes unwarranted physical discomfort to the animal. - 17.
-Pens housed in the indoor livestock barn (excluding rabbit pens) will not be permitted to have box fans, personal air conditioners, or other cooling devices.
-If superintendents come across these devices over the aforementioned pens, they will be permitted to remove them. - 18.
+The following are examples of unethical practices and will not be accepted at any time to any animal ever: - a) The removal, alteration, changing or purposely damaging ear tags. - b) Any type of injection where oils, glycerin, or substances are used for body fill-in. - c) External applications of such things as liniments and blistering agents that would cause an edematous condition - d) Any behavior by the exhibitor or on behalf of the exhibitor that causes unwarranted physical discomfort to the animal. - 17.
+Pens housed in the indoor livestock barn are allowed fans that run off batteries, no cooling devices or fans that require a power cord will be allowed.
+If superintendents come across these corded devices, they will be permitted to remove them.
+Batteries must be secured and sealed. - 18.
 Drench guns (no hoses) can only be used to hydrate the animal with authorization and under the supervision of at least one person who is a Species Superintendent, Executive member of the LMC, Veterinarian, CSU Extension Agent, or FFA Advisor. - 19.
 All project animals must be able to be handled by the exhibitor, superintendent, and judge.
-Any animal deemed dangerous by a barn or species superintendent, FFA Advisor or Extension Agent as a threat to the well-being of the exhibitor, spectators or any other fair persons will be disqualified and sent home.
+Any animal deemed dangerous by a barn or species superintendent, FFA Advisor or Extension Agent as a threat to the well-being of the exhibitor, spectators or any other fair person will be disqualified and sent home.